jackoalan/PSPL/Extensions/PMDLFormat/README.md

 It is designed to store model data in platform-native, *attribute-interleaved* or *attribute-discrete* structured vertex array buffers.
 Standard floating-point values may be expressed in a *bi-endian* manner.
-Attributed vertices are tied together with *hierarchical topology indexing*.
+Attributed vertices are tied together into meshes using *hierarchical topology indexing*.
 The runtime portion of the PSPL extension uses this index to issue drawing commands using the host's native 3D graphics API.